Bank of England doubles size of corporate bond purchase programme

 The Bank of England said on Thursday it will double the size of its corporate bond purchase programme to at least 20 billion pounds ($24.7 billion), part of a previously announced stimulus package to help the economy during the coronavirus crisis.

-The BoE will begin ramping up its corporate bond purchases through a series of reverse auctions starting on April 7. ($1 = 0.8085 pounds)
+Until Thursday, it had not specified the size of planned corporate bond purchases.
+The BoE will begin ramping up its corporate bond purchases through a series of reverse auctions starting on April 7, holding three a week, and it will be able to buy 20 million pounds of any single bond -- double the previous amount.

+As before, the BoE said it will aim to purchase a "balanced portfolio of bonds across eligible issuers and sectors", so as not to favour specific companies or sectors of the economy.
+The list of eligible bonds, last published in August and intended to include companies that "make a material contribution" to Britain's economy, will be updated in mid-April.

+Bonds issued by banks, building societies and insurers will not be eligible.
+(1 = 0.8085 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)